 Not all dividends are created equal.
-Here, we'll do a top to bottom analysis of a given company to understand the quality of its dividend and how that's changed over the past five years.
+Here, we'll do a top-to-bottom analysis of a company to understand the quality of its dividend and how that's changed over the past five years.

 The company we're looking at today is Altria

 To evaluate the quality of a dividend, the first thing to consider is whether the company has paid a dividend consistently over the past five years and, if so, how much has it grown.

 Altria has consistently raised its dividend every year the past three years.
 The dividend now sits at $0.41 per quarter.

 To understand how safe a dividend is, we use three crucial tools, the first of which is:

 - The interest coverage ratio, or the number of times interest is earned, which is calculated by earnings before interest and taxes, divided by interest expense.
 The interest coverage ratio measures a company's ability to pay the interest on its debt.
 A ratio less than 1.5 is questionable; a number less than 1 means the company is not bringing in enough money to cover its interest expenses.

 Altria covers every $1 in interest expense with $5 in operating earnings.

 The other tools we use to evaluate the safety of a dividend are: